pigeon-droid/art-crop-gatherer/README.md

 # art-crop-gatherer
-Simple code for gathering art crops from scryfall
+Simple code for gathering art crops from scryfall.com

+I'm using MTGjson catalog for cards database.